hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/654_13_friday_july_5.md

 \*    \*    \*

-Samâdhi is when the Divine and human are in one, or it is "bringing sameness". . . .
+Samādhi is when the Divine and human are in one, or it is "bringing sameness". . . .

 Materialism says, the voice of freedom is a delusion.
 Idealism says, the